Anti-Bullying Alliance

 Educational services programming focused on bringing students together around cause-related messaging (anti-bullying, counter-hate speech, online radicalization, etc.)

-Exit UK
+Exit Hate

 This organization puts the individual in touch with a volunteer, many of which have been radicalized and have escaped the cycle, that they can message for help, advice, and guidance.